 AAC publishes a peer-reviewed academic journal, Anthropology of Consciousness, holds an annual Spring Meeting, and sponsors sessions at other meetings, such as those of the American Anthropological Association (AAA).
 Through these endeavors, AC hopes to further meaningful, scholarly exchanges between anthropologists and persons in other disciplines within consciousness studies.

-The Association for the Anthropology of Consciousness (AAC) is dedicated to the study of consciousness, its archaic roots, and its practical application to contemporary issues.
+Society for the Anthropology of Consciousness (AAC) is dedicated to the study of consciousness, its archaic roots, and its practical application to contemporary issues.
 To realize this vision, AAC’s mission is to:

 Publish the peer-reviewed journal Anthropology of Consciousness; convene an Annual Spring Conference that consists of individual papers, panel discussions, and experiential sessions; and host sessions at the Annual Meetings of the American Anthropological Association.